Ayhamalahmad/create-read-update-delete/README.md

-# User Management Web App
+# create read update delete

 This is a simple user management web application that allows you to add, edit, and delete user information.
 You can access the web app through this [link](https://ayhamalahmad.github.io/task-10-add-user/).